matt1883/AzureDataLake-1/docs/ADLS_JavaSDK_Update/GettingStarted.md

           </dependency>
         </dependencies>

-	The first dependency is to use the Data Lake Store SDK (`azure-datalake-store`) from the maven repository.
+	The first dependency is to use the Data Lake Store SDK (`azure-datalake-store`) from the Maven repository.
 The second dependency (`slf4j-nop`) is to specify which logging framework to use for this application.
 The Data Lake Store SDK uses [slf4j](http://www.slf4j.org/) logging façade, which lets you choose from a number of popular logging frameworks, like log4j, Java logging, logback, etc., or no logging.
 For this example, we will disable logging, hence we use the **slf4j-nop** binding.
 To use other logging options in your app, see [here](http://www.slf4j.org/manual.html#projectDep).

 ### Add the application code

 There are three main parts to the code.

-1. Obtain the Azure Active Directory token
+1. Obtain the Azure AD OAuth 2.0 tokens.

-2. Use the token to create a Data Lake Store client.
+2. Use the tokens to create a Data Lake Store client.

 3. Use the Data Lake Store client to perform operations.